Office of Attorney Regulation Counsel

 Here is the list of matters and issues outside the authorized scope of an LLP’s practice of law:

-In addition to entering an appearance and filing pleadings and other documents in a court proceeding, LLPs will be allowed to represent their clients in court hearings.
-They will be able to speak in court, explain their client’s position, and tender stipulated exhibits.
-However, LLPs will not be allowed to examine or cross-examine witnesses.
-LLPs likewise cannot handle hearings when a court has determined that an expert report or testimony is required to value an asset or determine income due to the inherent complexity of the asset or income at issue.
+In addition to entering an appearance and filing pleadings and other documents in a court proceeding, LLPs are allowed to represent their clients in court hearings.
+They are able to speak in court, explain their client’s position, and tender stipulated exhibits.
+However, LLPs are not allowed to examine or cross-examine witnesses.
+LLPs may be restricted in their representation when a court has determined that an expert report or testimony is required to value an asset or determine income due to the inherent complexity of the asset or income at issue.
+Please see FAQs 2B and 2C for more information.

-Under the LLP ethics rules, LLPs would be required to advise their clients about the limitations on their scope of practice.
+Under the LLP ethics rules, LLPs are required to advise their clients about the limitations on their scope of practice.

-Under the LLP ethics rules, LLPs would be required to identify themselves as such, including that they have only a limited license, in all advertising.
-LLPs would also need to use the LLP designation in all court filings.
+Under the LLP ethics rules, LLPs are required to identify themselves as such, including that they have only a limited license, in all advertising.
+LLPs also need to use the LLP designation in all court filings.
+LLPs have six-digit registration numbers beginning with the number 6 (attorneys have five-digit registration numbers).

 C.R.C.P.
 207.8 sets forth the requirements for licensure.
 All applicants must pass a family law exam and a legal ethics exam administered by the Office of LLP Admissions of the Colorado Supreme Court after having taken a legal ethics class.
 The legal ethics class may be taken within a degree program or as a stand-alone class.
-The Community College of Denver is hosting the initial legal ethics class in the fall of 2023, which can be taken remotely – please click here for more information.
+The Community College of Denver is offering an LLP-specific ethics class, which can be taken remotely – please click here for more information.
 Applicants also must satisfy character and fitness requirements and take the Office of Attorney Regulation Counsel professionalism course.

 If an applicant does not have a qualifying degree, the applicant must demonstrate that the applicant has worked the equivalent of three full-time years in employment constituting substantive law-related practical experience, which must include the equivalent of one full-time year focused on Colorado family law, during the five years immediately preceding the date of filing the application.
 This period of time also must meet the timing standard of degree applicants: 1,500 hours of substantive law-related practical experience, including 500 hours of experience in Colorado family law, within the three years immediately preceding the date of submitting the LLP application.

-The Office of LLP Admissions will issue guidance as to how applicants can demonstrate that their work experience qualifies.
-Applicants can expect that certification from a licensed attorney as to their completion of work experience will be necessary.
+The LLP Committee has issued eligibility guidance as to how applicants can demonstrate that their work experience qualifies.
+A certification from a licensed attorney as to applicants’ completion of work experience is necessary.

-Under the program, LLPs would be required to abide by ethics rules (also known as professional conduct rules), modeled after those that apply to licensed attorneys.
-For example, LLPs would need to comply with confidentiality rules, conflict rules, court conduct rules, and money-handling rules just like licensed attorneys do.
+Under the program, LLPs are required to abide by the LLP Rules of Professional Conduct, modeled after those that apply to licensed attorneys.
+For example, LLPs must comply with confidentiality rules, conflict rules, court conduct rules, and money-handling rules just like licensed attorneys do.

-The Office of LLP Admissions, housed within the Office of Attorney Admissions, will make an application available later in 2023.
+The Office of LLP Admissions, housed within the Office of Attorney Admissions, has made an application available and publicizes deadlines at its website.
 Interested individuals may wish to assemble academic and employment records so they will be available during the application process.
 Interested individuals also may wish to review the core competencies a working group developed to establish competency standards for LLPs.

 The cost to become an LLP will depend in part on an individual’s educational path and whether they can meet the eligibility requirements through experience alone.
-However, they will be charged an application fee to help cover the cost of the exam, an annual registration fee, and certain costs associated with continuing legal education.
+However, they are charged an application fee to help cover the cost of the exam, an annual registration fee, and certain costs associated with continuing legal education.
+The timely application fee is $710; that does not include the state fingerprint fee.
 The annual registration fee currently is set at $190 a year for the first three years of practice and $325 each year after that.
-Other fees have not been determined.

-There is no current proposal to require LLPs to carry malpractice insurance, since Colorado licensed attorneys are currently not required to have malpractice insurance.
-However, LLPs will be required to publicly disclose whether they carry malpractice insurance.
+LLPs are not required to carry malpractice insurance, since Colorado licensed attorneys are currently not required to have malpractice insurance.
+However, LLPs are required to publicly disclose whether they carry malpractice insurance as part of their annual registration.

-Judicial officers will receive training at the statewide judicial conference, the statewide domestic relations and probate judicial conference and other virtual training as needed to learn about the LLPs program.
+Judicial officers are receiving training at the statewide judicial conference, the statewide domestic relations and probate judicial conference and other virtual training to learn about the LLPs program.